Tish Ciravolo: Bands

 Ciravolo played in several bands, including Rag Dolls, The Velvets (a female Psychedelic Furs-type outfit), They Eat Their Own (new wave pop) and, eventually, her own group, Shiksa and the Sluts.
 Then she entered her "big hair metal phase", as the bass guitar player for Lypstik from 1988 to 1992.
 "We had a billboard on the side of the Roxy and everything," she said.
 "We did the windmill head shaking routine when we played, which was big at the time.
 We were also house band at the Whisky for a time, and played in the Battle of the Bitches at FM Station."
 Finding other creative outlets, Ciravolo also made two independent films (The Wake and Birds & The Bees) and wrote a sitcom with her partner Karen Peterson.

 In her early 30s, Ciravolo stopped performing for a while to have a family.

 "Through all those years of playing music, of great success and crushing disappointment, I always had so much fun," Ciravolo said.
 "It's physical, it's artistic, and it's who I am at heart.
 These days, I'm in this punk band called sASSafrASS, and we do covers like "Cherry Bomb" by The Runaways plus original material.
 I'm kind of over the whole 'getting the record deal thing', and it's more fun than I ever had before.
 If I got a record deal now, it would probably interfere with everything I'm doing with Daisy Rock".

 Daisy Rock

-Since being founded in 2000, Daisy Rock has increased in size, with 2006 sales reaching $2.4 million and Daisy Rock guitars and bass guitars available in more than 25 countries worldwide.
+In 2001 Ciravolo started Daisy Rock Guitars.
+The name came after she watched her daughter draw a daisy, which looked like a guitar to Ciravolo.
+Daisy Rock increased in size, with 2006 sales reaching $2.4 million and Daisy Rock guitars and bass guitars available in more than 25 countries worldwide.
 The catalog includes acoustic and acoustic-electric guitars, electric guitars and electric bass guitars in a vibrant selection of colors.
 The company offers a range of models from popular lines such as the Butterfly, Daisy, Heartbreaker, Star, Pixie, Wildwood, Stardust Elite, Stardust Retro-H, Tom Boy and Rock Candy series.
 In 2007, it launched the Stardust Retro-H De-Luxe Series, the Rebel Rockit Series and the new Rock Candy Custom Special Bass, and released the very special Rock Candy Pink Label guitar that was hand crafted in the US by John Carruthers.